-The Patrol is a full-sized SUV made by Nissan since the early 50’s.
-They are were offered in a three or five door configuration and were sold all over the world in pretty much every continent.
+The Nissan Patrol is a full-sized SUV that has been around since the early ’50s.
+They were offered in a three or five-door configuration and were sold all over the world on pretty much every continent.
 North America has been getting Patrol based vehicles since 1969, the most notable being the Nissan Armada.
 Starting in 2011 the Patrol received a luxurious makeover and was sold under the Infinity badge as the QX80 to North American countries.

 - Pros and Cons

 - Nissan Patrol For Sale